anynines/klutchio/docs/platform-operator-guide/setting-up-klutch-clusters/control-plane-cluster/index.md

 :::note

   The `healthCheckEndpoint` fields in the above `ProviderConfigs` default to `/instances` when not set.
-This endpoint can be inefficient and can cause service degradation when used.
-The alternative endpoints depend on whether the `ProviderConfig` is for a service broker or a backup manager.
+This endpoint is common to both service brokers and backup managers.
+For improved performance and scalability, dedicated health check endpoints are available and recommended.
+The appropriate endpoint depends on whether the `ProviderConfig` is for a service broker or backup manager.
 See the following table for information on which one to use.

   |Provider type|Recommended endpoint|Default endpoint|
   |-|-|-|